BartoszCichecki/LenovoLegionToolkit/README.md

 ### Custom Mode

 Custom Mode is available on all devices that support it.
-You can find it in the Power Mode dropdown as it basically is 4th power mode.
+You can find it in the Power Mode dropdown as it basically is 4th power mode and it allows for adjusting power limits and fans.
 Custom Mode can't be accessed with Fn+Q shortcut.
 Not all features of Custom Mode are supported by all devices.

 If you have one of the following BIOSes:
 * G9CN (24 or higher)